arxivwiki/arxivwiki/README.md

-Welcome to the arXiv wiki: a place to share notes and summaries on arXiv.org papers.
+Welcome to the **arXiv wiki**: a place for notes and summaries of arXiv.org papers.

 Visit any paper on arXiv.org.
 Swap out the “.org” for “.wiki” and you will automatically be taken to the corresponding arXiv wiki page.